acmdas/das_fieldstones/morefieldstones2018.md

 Been trying to get into a single-story home, for the sake of our sadly abused knees, etc.

-Succeeded three weeks ago, been consumed with "next steps" since then.
+Succeeded three weeks ago, been consumed with “next steps” since then.

-Posting may or may not continue to be erratic, but then it's always been like that, hasn't it?
+Posting may or may not continue to be erratic, but then it’s always been like that, hasn’t it?

 ## Criticism and The Web
 Thu, 31 May 2018

-&ldquo;When I first prepared this particular talk...
+“When I first prepared this particular talk...
 I realized that my usual approach is usually critical.
-That is, a lot of the things that I do, that most people do, are because they hate something somebody else has done, or they hate that something hasn't been done.
+That is, a lot of the things that I do, that most people do, are because they hate something somebody else has done, or they hate that something hasn’t been done.
 And I realized that informed criticism has completely been done in by the web.
 Because the web has produced so much uninformed criticism.
-It&rsquo;s kind of a Gresham&rsquo;s Law&mdash;bad money drives the good money out of circulation.
+It’s kind of a Gresham’s Law—bad money drives the good money out of circulation.
 Bad criticism drives good criticism out of circulation.
-You just can&rsquo;t criticize anything.&rdquo;&mdash;[Alan Kay](https://vimeo.com/10260548) *How Simply and Understandably Could The &lsquo;Personal Computing Experience&rsquo; Be Programmed?*
+You just can’t criticize anything.”—[Alan Kay](https://vimeo.com/10260548) *How Simply and Understandably Could The ‘Personal Computing Experience’ Be Programmed?*

 ## The Language of Nature
 Thu, 31 May 2018